 Skip to main content

-The UNC Division of Infectious Diseases is committed to promoting equity and inclusion throughout our division and training programs.
-We welcome diversity among our faculty and trainees, including but not limited to, diversity in gender, race and ethnicity, national origin, religion, sexual orientation, gender identity, socioeconomic status, and physical ability.
 Infectious diseases affect people from all backgrounds and the education provided in our training programs underscore the principles of respect for all persons and the importance of addressing health disparities in order to improve health outcomes for the patients we serve.
-We promote an environment of inclusion and support within all UNC ID Training Programs, understanding that our academic community benefits from the perspectives of a diverse group of trainees and faculty.
-We encourage applications from individuals of all backgrounds.
+Our academic community benefits from the perspectives of a diverse group of trainees and faculty, and we encourage applications from individuals of all backgrounds.

 Fellow Arianne Morrison, MD, describes her experience as a trainee.